otaleghani/kiln/docs/Features/User Interface/Local Graph.md

 1.  **Center Node:** The current page is always the central node, highlighted for clarity.
 2.  **Neighbors:** Any note that directly links to *or* is linked from the current page is displayed as a connected node.
 3.  **Interactivity:** Just like the global graph, you can hover over nodes to see titles and click them to navigate directly to that page.

-*Note: On smaller screens (mobile devices), the right sidebar—and thus the Local Graph—is hidden to preserve reading space.*